rsms/ent/README.md

   // unique index conflict account.email with ent #1
 ```

-However if we change the email of Jane's account, we then use the email address Jane used to use
+However if we change the email of Jane's account, we can reuse Jane's old email address:
-for other accounts:

 ```go
   a, _ = LoadAccountById(estore, 1)